IIIF/api/source/api/content-state/0.9/index.md

 </script>
 ```

 The same rules apply; the viewer _MUST_ dereference and process the Annotation at that URI.
+The uploaded content _MUST NOT_ be content-state-encoded.

 ### 3.6.
 Common Initialization Parameter

 If a IIIF client can accept a content state via a custom HTML attribute, then it _SHOULD_ use the attribute `data-iiif-content` for this purpose, to assist page developers using that client in understanding what the attribute is for.
-A viewer that accepts a content state _SHOULD_ process an Annotation in any of the forms described in the GET parameter section.
+A viewer that accepts a content state _SHOULD_ process an Annotation in any of the forms described in the GET parameter section, but _MUST NOT_ be content-state-encoded.

 ```html